The Fact-to-Meaning Method: Turning Information Into Understanding

 Online Learning: From Watching to Understanding

-After learning one fact from an online course, pause and ask:
+After learning one fact from an online course, ask:

 That small pause turns passive watching into active learning.